Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 | FMask | A cloud and cloud-shadow masking workflow | Clear land, water, cloud shadow, snow or ice, cloud | Pipelines that must solve cloud and shadow together | More moving parts, more preprocessing assumptions, and more scene-specific failure modes |

-Which cloud mask is best for near real-time work
+Which cloud mask is best for near real-time work?

-SCL still earns its place in near real-time pipelines because it gives you interpretable semantic classes with almost no extra work.
+SCL still earns its place in near real-time pipelines because it gives interpretable semantic classes with almost no extra work.
 Cloud shadow, cirrus, snow or ice, saturated or defective pixels, and water are all operationally useful categories.
 But when teams treat SCL as the final authority on cloud, they usually hit the same ceiling: It is convenient, yet not flexible enough when the scene gets ambiguous.

-Where SCL, s2cloudless, and FMask usually break
+Where these methods usually break

 s2cloudless breaks in a different way.
 It gives you a probability surface, which is powerful, but it does not solve the full masking problem on its own.
 You still need to decide how to threshold it, how much to dilate cloud edges, and how to handle shadow.
 If you skip those decisions, the model can look better in a demo than in an analysis pipeline.